Skip links

-Washrooms are one of the most important things to take into account when it comes to health and safety.
-COVID-19 makes it even more important to maintain good hygiene and to provide adequate facilities for pupils.
-There are already regulations in place for washrooms and hygiene facilities, but your school might need to make some adjustments to ensure compliance during the coronavirus outbreak if it hasn’t already.
+Washrooms are one of the most important things to take into account when it comes to health and safety and since the pandemic it is even more important to maintain good hygiene and to provide adequate facilities for pupils.

 Ensuring Washrooms Pass Inspection